Fellowships, Scholarships, & National Awards

 • Meet with the Assistant Director of the Office of National and International Fellowships for help with their application process

 Students may apply for some awards directly, but most included here require the College to nominate or endorse one or more candidates.
 Applicants must adhere to both internal Oxy deadlines and national deadlines.
 Occidental has a committee process for reviewing applications and nominating students for such awards, and each award also has a designated faculty advisor.
-There are other campus resources to assist students in the application process: National Awards Office, CAE Writing Instructors, Career Services, departmental faculty, and academic advisors.
+There are other campus resources to assist students in the application process: National Awards Office, faculty specialists in the Writing Center, Career Services, departmental faculty, and academic advisors.
 Students should take advantage of these services.

 - Phone: 323-259-2742